purescript-contrib/purescript-aff/README.md

 ## Parallel Execution

-There are `MonadPar` and `MonadRace` instances defined for `Aff`, allowing for parallel execution of `Aff` computations.
+There is a `MonadPar` instance defined for `Aff`, allowing for parallel execution of `Aff` computations.

-There are two ways of taking advantage of these instances - directly through the `par` and `race` functions from these classes, or by using the `Parallel` newtype wrapper that enables parallel behaviours through the `Applicative` and `Alternative` operators.
+There are two ways of taking advantage of these instances - directly through the `parallel` function from `MonadPar`, or by using the `Parallel` newtype wrapper that enables parallel behaviours through the `Applicative` and `Alternative` operators.

 In the following example, using the newtype, two Ajax requests are initiated simultaneously (rather than in sequence, as they would be for `Aff`):